alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The ECDH mode allows Perfect Forward Secrecy.

-The `ecdh_curve` parameter MUST be one of: "secp256r1", "secp521r1", "25519", "448" or "NULL".
+The `ecdh_curve` parameter MUST be one of: "secp256r1", "secp521r1", "25519", "448", or "NULL".

 If the ECDH mode is not supported by a Sender/Receiver and the `ext_privacy_ecdh` transport parameters are present, the "NULL" curve MUST be used for the active and staged `ext_privacy_ecdh_curve` extended transport parameters to indicate that the ECDH mode is not available.
-The associated constraints MUST allow only the "NULL" protocol when an active or staged `ext_privacy_ecdh_curve` parameter is "NULL".
+The associated constraints MUST allow only the "NULL" curve when an active or staged `ext_privacy_ecdh_curve` parameter is "NULL".

 The `ecdh_curve` “secp256r1" MUST be supported by all devices implementing the ECDH mode.

 The ECDH functionality is available through the IS-05 extended transport parameters only.
 There are no ECDH parameters in the `privacy` attribute of an SDP transport file.
-The ECDH modes of operation are optional and none of those modes are required to be supported by an implementation conforming with [TR-10-13], [TR-10-14][] or other VSF/IPMX technical recommendations.
+The ECDH modes of operation are optional and none of these modes are required to be supported by an implementation conforming with [TR-10-13][], [TR-10-14][], or other VSF/IPMX technical recommendations.

 > Note: A Sender/Receiver generates a new public key whenever it explicitly or implicitly becomes inactive.

 ## IS-04, IS-05, IS-11 Senders

-A Sender supporting privacy encryption MUST follow the requirements of the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Sender Capabilities, IS-05 transport parameter constraints and IS-11 supported constraints.
+A Sender supporting privacy encryption MUST follow the requirements defined in the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Sender Capabilities, IS-05 transport parameter constraints, and IS-11 supported constraints.

 ## IS-04, IS-05 Receivers

-A Receiver supporting privacy encryption MUST follow the requirements of the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Receiver Capabilities and IS-05 transport parameter constraints.
+A Receiver supporting privacy encryption MUST follow the requirements defined in the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Receiver Capabilities, and IS-05 transport parameter constraints.

 ## Controller

-A Receiver supporting privacy encryption MUST follow the requirements of the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Sender/Receiver Capabilities, IS-05 transport parameter constraints and IS-11 supported constraints.
+A Receiver supporting privacy encryption MUST follow the requirements defined in the "Privacy" section of the "NMOS With IPMX" specification regarding IS-04 Sender/Receiver Capabilities, IS-05 transport parameter constraints, and IS-11 supported constraints.

 A Controller has the responsibility of assessing the privacy encryption compatibility of Receivers with a Sender.
 This process is performed both at the IS-04 and IS-05 levels.
-If the Sender and the Receivers implement the `urn:x-matrox:cap:transport:privacy` capability, a Controller MAY perform quick compatibility verification using this capability.
-Then, if the Sender and Receivers are compatible at the IS-04 level or if the `urn:x-matrox:cap:transport:privacy` capability is not implemented by all the parties, a Controller MUST perform a final compatibility verification using the IS-05 `ext_privacy` transport parameters and associated constraints.
+If the Sender and the Receivers implement the `urn:x-matrox:cap:transport:privacy` capability, a Controller MAY perform an initial compatibility verification using this capability.
+Then, if the Sender and Receivers are compatible at the IS-04 level, or if the `urn:x-matrox:cap:transport:privacy` capability is not implemented by all the parties, a Controller MUST perform a final compatibility verification using the IS-05 `ext_privacy` transport parameters and associated constraints.
 A Controller MAY constrain the Sender with privacy encryption parameters compatible with the Receivers.

 A Controller MUST ensure that the `protocol` and `mode` parameters are identical among the subscribing/connecting Receivers and the Sender.
-When an ECDH `mode` is used the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the subscribing/connecting Receiver and the peer Sender and exchange the ECDH `public_key` parameters between the peers.
+When an ECDH `mode` is used, the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the subscribing/connecting Receiver and the peer Sender, and MUST exchange the ECDH `public_key` parameters between the peers.

-A Controller MUST forward the `key_generator`, `key_version` and `key_id` of a Sender to the subscribing/connecting Receivers.
+A Controller MUST forward the `key_generator`, `key_version`, and `key_id` of a Sender to the subscribing/connecting Receivers.

 If a mismatch is detected in `protocol`, `mode`, or `ecdh_curve` parameters, or if the ECDH `public_key` parameters cannot be exchanged, the Controller MUST prevent activation and SHOULD notify the User or an Administrator.